hcnpeiris/hcnpeiris/README.md

 # Hi there, I'm Nipun Peiris!
-I'm an self-employed web developer with a passion for Cyber Security.
+I'm a self-employed web developer with a passion for cybersecurity.

 ## Skills
 - **Languages:** Python, Bash, JavaScript, Rust